 Georgia residents can also take advantage of government assistance like the Georgia Dream Homeownership Program and Fulton County HOP to lessen the expectations of a down payment.
 To qualify for these incentives, home buyers must meet several requirements.

 Clever can help buyers save on closing costs, too.
-When buying a home in Georgia with an agent in the Clever Partner Network, home buyers are eligible for a $1,000 rebate to help with closing.
+When buying a home in Georgia with an agent in the Clever Partner Network, home buyers are eligible for Clever Cash Back.
 What are you waiting for?
-Fill out this simple online form to connect with a Clever Agent and gain top-rated full service with the bonus of an additional rebate.
+Fill out this simple online form to connect with a Clever Agent.